 Any small business can make an announcement: new hours, new locations, holiday greetings, or seasonal changes, to name a few.
 Our Announcement template puts your brand (and logo) front and center, and catches attention with a bold placement for your news.
 Customize colors to match your logo, image, or the occasion.

 Announcement Tip: No announcement is too big or too small to celebrate with your customers.
 They’ll appreciate the outreach.

-With 65 percent of people opening emails on mobile devices in 2016, cutting coupons is becoming a practice of the past.
+With 65 percent of people opening emails on mobile devices in 2016, cutting coupons is becoming a practice of the past email subject line.
 Instead, send your customers digital coupons via mobile so they can have them handy wherever they go.
 Customize our Coupon email template with dollars off, discount percentages, expiration dates, or date ranges.

 Coupon Tip: Don’t forget to include handy social sharing buttons to help your customers share the deal with their networks – word-of-mouth is still a great way to grow your customer list.

 Are you hosting an event soon?
 Don’t forget to send an invite!
 Businesses of all industries and specialties can put on noteworthy events.
 Whether you’re having a special after-hours cocktail event, hosting a book signing, demoing a new product, or presenting a panel of experts, our Invite template makes it easy to send invitations to your VIP customers or to a larger audience.

 Invite Tip: Make sure you include the “when, where, and why” in your invitation, and remind folks to RSVP if space is limited.

 Perhaps the most popular type of email to send, a good newsletter template is as versatile as it is classic.
 You can pick and choose your content blocks in our template editor, adding as many sections as needed.
 Once you have a layout you love, replicate it for all your future newsletters, plugging in new images and copy as needed.